 The Director has approved a payroll surcharge to begin the funding of the significant liability attributable to After-Service Health Insurance benefits for current and future retirees of the Organization.
-In 2011, this surcharge provided \$1.8 million in revenue to the ASHI Trust.
-Investment income contributed another \$0.4 million to the ASHI Trust.
-The Director is also proposing to fund this liability with a portion of the surplus generated from the implementation of IPSAS.
-Furthermore, WHO and PAHO have agreed to increase the staff health insurance contribution rate by 10% in 2012, and by 4% in each subsequent year.
+In 2012, this surcharge provided \$1.9 million in revenue to the ASHI Trust.
+Investment income contributed another \$0.6 million to the ASHI Trust.
+The Pan American Sanitary Conference approved the transfer of \$10 million from the surplus generated from the implementation of IPSAS.
 However, in order to fund the liability over the next 30 to 40 years, additional consistent funding sources must be identified.
-The Organization will be contracting with an actuarial firm in 2012 to provide an analysis of the various options to meet this funding requirement.
+The Organization has contracted with an actuarial firm to provide an analysis of the various options to meet this funding requirement.
 This comprehensive plan will be presented to the PAHO Governing Bodies for consideration in 2013.
+Furthermore, the Investment Committee is in the process of requesting proposals for the external management of the ASHI Trust, to maximize the income to the Trust based on the longterm nature of the underlying liability.